Lovrom8/RSMods/README.md

 ## Roadmap

-V2 shifts the guitar input below RS_ASIO, so every tone receives the shifted signal without tone setup.
-The Cable Drop Pedal stays as the fallback for chains without RS_ASIO.

-Next:

-- Shifting the song's tuning instead of the guitar, so playing without headphones works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.
+The ASIO input shifter and Cable fallback are in place.
+The remaining drop pedal direction is shifting the song's tuning instead of the guitar, so playing without headphones works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.

 ---